BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-22-kubecon-2018-copenhaguen-day-2.md

 CoreOs brought the concept of [k8s operators](https://coreos.com/operators/).
 Rob explains why that solves problems and why you should use that instead of Federation.

-Clearly I wasn't convinced at all of this presentation.
-Thus, we are working in the same building and problems brought by Rob (modifications by hundred of devs/SRE split across the world) do not concern us at the moment.
+Clearly I wasn't convinced at all by this presentation.
+Besides, we are working in the same building and problems brought by Rob (modifications by hundred of devs/SRE split across the world) do not concern us at the moment.

 # Building a Kubernetes Scheduler using Custom Metrics - Mateo Burillo, Sysdig